nmr-cnbch/CCR_scripts/README.md

     }
 }
 ```
-If you are using symmetrical reconversion approach you should extend `ref_name`, `trans_name` to a list of the transfer and the reference versions file names and extend `NS` to four-item list (ref, ref, trans, trans).
+If you are using symmetrical reconversion approach (JMR 161 (2003) 258-264), you should extend `ref_name`, `trans_name` to a list of the transfer and the reference versions file names and extend `NS` to four-item list (ref, ref, trans, trans).
 ```json
 "CO_COCA_trans":{
     "symmetrical_reconstrution": true,